Dances of Tripura: Lebang Boomani

 Both men and women participate at harvest time in the Lebang Boomani dance.
 The men use bamboo clappers called tokkas to set a beat while the women join them waving colorful scarves to catch the lebang (colorful insects of the region).
 The rhythmic play of the clappers is thought to attract the lebang out of their hiding places allowing the women to catch them.
 The dance is accompanied by musical instruments like the flute, khamb, the percussion instrument known as a pung, and the sarinda.
 Women adorn themselves with silver chains, rings, and bangles; and a;so ear and nose rings made of bronze.

 Lebangs

 Following Garia, there is a lull in agricultural activity as the Tripuris await the monsoon.
 During this time, hordes of colorful insects called lebangs descend on the hill slopes in search of the freshly sown seeds.
 The dancers depict how bamboo clappers are used to catch them.
 The Tripuris believe that the number of lebangs caught indicate how good the harvest will be.

 Mamita

 Mamita dance is performed at the Mamita Festival, the harvest festival of the Tripuri people.

-Mosak sumani
+Mosak sulmani

 The Mosak sulmani dance is a traditional Indian dance.
 It originated in Tripura as a hunting ritual.
 It mimics the act of hunting through elaborate gestures.